Cfoley23/Cfoley23/README.md

 - 👋 Hi, I’m @Cfoley23
-- 👀 I’m interested in ...
-Coding with PYTHON JAVASCRIPT HTML CSS
+- 👀 I’m interested in ... switching careers by learning how to code with JavaScript, Python, HTML and CSS
 - 🌱 I’m currently learning ...
-BOOTSTRAP 4, React, React Native and Node.js
+Bootstrap 4, React, React Native and Node.js
 - 💞️ I’m looking to collaborate on ...
 OPEN SOURCE PROJECTS
 - 📫 How to reach me ...
 ON TWITTER @colin_coding